iamthechad/grails3-recaptcha/README.md

 # Suggestions or Comments

-Feel free to submit questions through GitHub or to StackOverflow.
+Feel free to submit questions through GitHub.

 Alternatively you can contact me directly - cjohnston at megatome dot com